drthomasfbrown/drthomasfbrown.github.io/_posts/2015-08-03-genealogical-network-analysis.md

  * [data reduction in genealogy network graphs](https://dhs.stanford.edu/social-media-literacy/visualizing-genealogical-networks/)

 > [The White and Johansen approach to "network analysis" provides the framework for unparalleled examination of sub-national political behavior.
 This tool for nonlinear dynamic analysis encourages detailed assessment of highly decentralized self-organizing local governance structures otherwise unavailable through state level scrutiny.](http://eclectic.ss.uci.edu/~drwhite/turks/Networks_and_Ethnography.htm)

+  * Tur.ged is a genealogy of Turkish nomads (White et al., 1999).
+Among nomads, a relinking marriage is a signal of commitment to stay within the nomad group; therefore, again, high relinking is expected.
+(Batagelj, 10)